 The most common type of cryotherapy is the one in which liquid nitrogen is supplied to a specialized chamber.
 This type of cryotherapy originated in Japan in the 1970s and has only come to other countries such as the US in the last decade.

-Even though cryotherapy is used by a lot of people, not a lot of controlled studies have been done to prove its efficacy and long-term side effects of cryotherapy have also not been studied.
+Even though this therapy is used by a lot of people, not a lot of controlled studies have been done to prove its efficacy and long-term side effects of cryotherapy have also not been studied.
 Thus, it is recommended that you consult your doctor before trying it.
 You can book an appointment with top Dermatologists in Lahore, Karachi, and Islamabad through oladoc.com.
 You can also call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your health concerns.